zukunft/zukunft.com/docs/code_functions_all.md

 \-- base elements - functions for all html elements used in zukunft.com
     \-- label
         \-- html_base - create the html code for a label
-    \-- button_refresh
-        \-- html_base - a small submit button beside a form field label that asks the backend to recalculate one
     \-- button_refresh_text
         \-- html_base - a text button that submits the form only to refresh some fields, e.g. the 'find and next' of the
     \-- button_submit_text